ovs-vsctl(8) Open vSwitch Manual ovs-vsctl(8)

 Specifies a PEM file containing the private key used as

-ovs-vsctl's identity for outgoing SSL connections.
+ovs-vsctl's identity for outgoing SSL/TLS connections.

 -c cert.pem